 Young children are filled with insatiable curiosity and vivid imagination.
-Their world is filled with magical, mystical or larger than life characters that they may watch in movies or TV shows.
-Sometimes children fancy these characters so much that their daily life starts getting affected.
+Their world is filled with magical, mystical, or larger than life characters that they may watch in movies or TV shows.
+Sometimes, children fancy these characters so much that their daily life starts getting affected.
 It’s no doubt that these superheroes have a tendency to impact young minds, but sometimes this impact can turn negative.
-Learn through this article the positive and negative impact superheroes have on children.
+Learn through this article the positive and negative impacts that superheroes can have on children.
 We shall also talk about what steps you can take as parents to minimise such effects.

 Impact of Superheroes on Kids

-Superheroes are super humans that save the world from the clutches of evil, and every child would want to be like them in her deepest desires.
-While these characters can have a positive impact on a child’s mind, sometimes it can take a negative turn too.
+Superheroes are super humans that save the world from the clutches of evil.
+Every child would want to be like them in her deepest desires.
+While these characters can have a positive impact on a child’s mind, sometimes it can take a negative turn, too.
 In a recent study, it was observed that young children do not like superhero characters for their bravery, but for their action and fighting skills.
 Let us discuss in detail the positive and negative impacts of superheroes on kids: